Now Accepting applications for Spring 2024!

 SALP Application Process

-- Letter of Support: This letter should demonstrate the department/college’s support for the applicant’s program idea.
+Letter of Support: This letter should demonstrate the department/college’s support for the applicant’s program idea and their participation in the mandatory workshops.
 It should also address the applicant’s suitability and qualification to lead a study abroad program.
 As such, this letter should come from your department chair, school director, or Dean.

 All applications will be reviewed by the SALP selection committee and selected candidates will then be invited for an interview in early November.
 We expect to make final decisions in mid-November.